BawdyAnarchist/quBSD/Future_Development.md

 qb-connect
 	- Needs reviewed and reworked based on new networking functions

-qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)
+qb-i3-launch - overhauled now that I'm using Xephyr

 qb-create
 	- [-z dupl] still needs to create and copy the fstab of the template jail, and maybe the rc.conf too.